List of Teen Titans (TV series) characters: Gnarrk

-Gnarrk is the caveman friend of Kole seen in the episode "Kole".
+Gnarrk (voiced by Dee Bradley Baker) is a caveman friend of Kole seen in the episode "Kole".
 He is given his name due to the fact that it is the only thing he can say or understand.
-A primal predecessor of contemporary human beings, he has an abnormal level of agility and strength.
+A primal predecessor of contemporary human beings, he has an enhanced level of agility and strength.
 When Kole activates her crystallization powers, Gnarrk is able to use her body to great effect as a bludgeoning tool.